-The major professor will schedule the Comprehensive Examination; these tests may be administered at any time during the semester, but never later than ten school days before final examination week.
-The Academic Adviser must receive results of Comprehensive Examinations in time to notify the University Registrar and the Graduate Office no later than the last day for presenting signed theses to the Graduate Office.
+The academic adviser must receive results of the Comprehensive Examination in time to notify the University Registrar and the Graduate School no later than the last day for presenting signed theses to the Graduate School.

 A student who fails the Comprehensive Examination may repeat the exam once; the test must be repeated within one year of the first Comprehensive Examination.